Sending FlashCard

 flash card from.
 We are offering an API and it is reasonable to adhere to the

 REST model.
-One suggestion is to choose /api/flashcard
+One suggestion is to choose /api/flashcard.

-we have configured a router.
+In main.rs we have configured a router.
 We can extend it with a route for a

 flash card